RBC Arts Access Fund

-About: The Neighbourhood Arts Network RBC Arts Access Fund is an award initiative offered twice each year that is designed to support newcomer artists in Toronto.
-The Funds range from $500 to $1500 to support costs associated with arts projects such as artist fees, art supplies, equipment rental, space rental and food costs for a workshop or event.
-In addition to art projects, this fund also supports professional development, training and mentorship requests for newcomer artists looking to improve their skills in working with community.
-The RBC Arts Access Fund is part of our Vision Awards, presented in the summer and fall of each year.
+About: The Neighbourhood Arts Network RBC Arts Access Award is offered twice each year and is designed to support newcomer artists in Toronto.
+The funds range from $500 to $1500 to support costs associated with arts projects such as artist fees, art supplies, equipment rental, space rental and food costs for a workshop or event.
+In addition to art projects, this award also supports professional development, training and mentorship requests for newcomer artists looking to improve their skills in working with community.
+The RBC Arts Access Award is part of our Vision Awards, presented in the summer and fall of each year.

 Neighbourhood Arts Network is an initiative of Toronto Arts Foundation.